occ-data/template-repo/README.md

     pip install cookiecutter pipenv
     ```

-2. Use Cookiecutter to create your new service:
+2. Use Cookiecutter to create your new generic repo or Python repo:

     ```bash
+    cookiecutter gh:occ-data/template-repo --checkout generic-template
+    ```

+    ```bash
-    cookiecutter gh:occ-data/template-repo
+    cookiecutter gh:occ-data/template-repo --checkout python-template
     ```

 3. Follow the interactive guide and you'll get your new service.